The Hollow Tree and Meteor Trails

 The best direction to hike this loop is counter-clockwise, which puts the best scenery near the end.
 The climbing is also a little easier in this direction.

-The trail and road remain close together until they reach a hexagonal kiosk (with interpretive displays) next to another automobile bridge.
+The trail and road remain close together until they reach a hexagonal kiosk (with interpretive displays) next to another auto bridge.
 Immediately after the bridge, turn left onto the Skyline-to-the-Sea Trail, which runs along burbling Opal Creek for a mile before reaching the intersection with the Hollow Tree Trail (for a great detour, continue straight on the Skyline-to-the-Sea trail for another quarter-mile.
 At the second footbridge is a small but scenic cluster of good-sized redwoods sheltered in a narrow ravine).

 It's not clear which tree, if any, is the hollow tree of the trail's name, but several large trees alongside the trail have been hollowed out by fire.